saldarji/darjix/scripts/edtech-news-config.md

 - **Keywords**: education OR "AI education" OR edtech
 - **Keywords in Title**: true
 - **Days Back**: 7
-- **Max Articles**: 5
+- **Max Articles**: 10
 - **Language**: en
 - **Sort By**: popularity

 ## Prompt Template
 You are an expert in educational technology.
-Summarize the following recent news articles about edtech in a concise, engaging bulleted list format.
+Summarize the following recent news articles about edtech in a concise, engaging ordered list format.
 For each item, include:
-- A brief headline or key point
+- The headline for the article
-- Why it matters to the edtech community
+- Description / summary of the article focusing on why it matters
-- Keep each bullet to 2-3 sentences max
+- Keep each list item to 2-3 sentences max

-Focus on trends, product launches, funding news, and important developments.
+Focus on important developments in the field of education.
+Do NOT include it in the list if it is an opinion piece.
+No opinions.

+Do not include any other formatting or text in the list.

 ## Output Settings
 - **Output File**: _includes/edtech-news.md